remove This

 Various techniques exist to eavesdrop on internet communication.
 Encrypting information exchanged reduces the possibility that a malicious actor can intercept it and use it in an attack.
 This can particularly help mitigate: - Most kinds of [Software risks](#sec-software-risks), particularly - [Oracle Risk](#sec-risks-oracles) - [Bridge Risk](#sec-risks-bridges) - [MEV risk](#sec-risks-mev) - [Governance risk](#sec-risks-governance) - [Custodial Risk](#sec-risks-custody)

-Software SHOULD encrypt data storage.
+Software SHOULD protect and encrypt data storage for non-public data.

 Software SHOULD NOT store private data where it is globally accessible even if encrypted.